Are you a Lot owner with an idea or recommendation that you’d like to be considered – but you’re not sure how to go about it?

-In Queensland, a Lot owner in a body corporate scheme has the opportunity to submit motions for consideration at General Meetings at any time.
+- In Queensland, a Lot owner in a body corporate scheme can submit owners motions for consideration at General Meetings at any time.

 For a motion to be considered, it must: